strato-net/strato-platform/strato-vscode/README.md

 ## Debugger Setup
 **NOTE: The following are required in order to use the debugger:**
-- The STRATO node must be started with vmDebug=true
+- The STRATO node must be started with VM_DEBUGGER=true
 - The version of STRATO must be 7.0 or higher

 To set the Debugger up, click on the icon for **Run and Debug**.
 Click the dropdown for the box with the green play arrow.